jkirk/jkirk.github.io/content/posts/20231007-debian-post-installation-journal.md

 Oct 15 22:47:12 tranquility systemd[1]: Stopped target suspend.target - Suspend.
 ```

-Note, that I connect my notebook to the Thunderbolt Docking Station for the first time and turned it of at about 20:47 CEST.
+Note, that I connect my notebook to the Thunderbolt Docking Station for the first time and turned it off at about 20:47 CEST.

 I checked the time zone setting: